Now that November is upon us it is the perfect time to discuss just what is national diabetes awareness month.

 Diabetes educators will also work jointly with parents and schools to ensure children with diabetes can be safe and as healthy as possible while getting an education.

-They also work with various coaches in kids sports to bring awareness so the kids who wish to partake in sports have coaches who know what to do when sugars are low.
+They also work with various coaches in kids’ sports to bring awareness.
+This helps ensure kids who wish to participate in sports have coaches who know how to handle lows.

-I am so thankful for the diabetes educators that worked with my daughter and son-in-law when Alex was diagnosed and when he started school.
+I am so thankful for the diabetes educators who worked with my daughter and son-in-law when Alex was diagnosed and when he started school.